FDonati/fdonati.github.io/content/authors/admin/_index.md

 ## About Me

-Franco Donati’s research focuses on the expansion of data availability on the environmental impacts of products and technologies, and on the development of tools and methods for circular economy scenarios analysis.
-He pursues these research areas by employing software and data development methods, and the use of reverse engineering for data collection practices.
-Specifically, he investigates data collection and generation methods for Life Cycle Inventory and Environmentally Extended Input Output databases, and software tools and methods for macro-economic sustainability scenario analysis.
+  My research focuses on the expansion of data availability on the environmental impacts of products and technologies, and on the development of tools and methods for circular economy scenarios analysis.

+  I pursue these research areas by employing software and data development methods, and the use of reverse engineering for data collection practices.

+  Specifically, I investigate data collection and generation methods for Life Cycle Inventory and Environmentally Extended Input Output databases, and software tools and methods for macro-economic sustainability scenario analysis.